Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/teamwidecollaborationtools.md

 ![an application window](media/M365_Freelance_collaboration_guestaccess.png)

 With Teams and Planner, enterprises can manage their freelance collaboration needs, specifically:
-- **Communication.** Public and private channels for members to engage in discussion.
+- **Communication.** Public and private teams for members to engage in discussion.
 - **Task management.** One place to track project progress and align each team member's assignments.
 - **File storage.** One place to store shared files and retrieve them through intelligent search.